telerik/fiddler-everywhere-docs/introduction.md

 # Welcome to Fiddler Everywhere!

 Progress® Telerik® Fiddler Everywhere is a web-debugging tool that monitors, inspects, edits, and logs all HTTP(S) traffic, and issue requests between your computer and the Internet, and fiddles with incoming and outgoing data.
-It is a high performance, cross-platform proxy for any browser, system, or platform.
+It is a high-performance, cross-platform proxy for any browser, system, or platform.

 ![Fiddler Everywhere main screen](./images/menu/fiddler-main-screen.png )

 ## Key Features

-Fiddler Everywhere delivers a range of handy and user-friendly features whose number and further development are not limited by the list in this section&mdash;the Fiddler team constantly invests efforts to improve the performance and add more value to the existing web-debugging tool, and build on top of its available features.
+Fiddler Everywhere delivers a range of handy and user-friendly features whose number and further development are not limited by the list in this section&mdash;the Fiddler team constantly invests efforts to improve the performance and add more value to the existing web-debugging tool and build on top of its available features.

-### Traffic Inspection
+### System Traffic Capturing

 Fiddler Everywhere inspects and logs all HTTP(S) traffic between your computer and the Internet, and enables you to capture traffic from virtually any application that supports a system proxy.
-[Read more about capturing HTTP(S) traffic with Fiddler Everywhere...]({% slug capture-traffic-get-started %})
+[Read more about capturing HTTP(S) traffic with Fiddler Everywhere...]({% slug capture-traffic-get-started %}#system-capturing)

+### Preconfigured Browser Capturing

+Fiddler Everywhere provides preconfigured options for automatic, sandboxed, browser HTTP(S) capturing without the need to modify the operating system proxy.
+[Read more about the preconfigured Fiddler Everywhere browser capturing...]({% slug capture-traffic-get-started %}#preconfigured-browser-capturing)

 ### Traffic Analysis

 Fiddler Everywhere provides an HTTP(S) traffic-analyzing functionality, which renders the captured information in a structured way and visualizes various statistical data for one or more captured sessions.
 You can also decrypt secure traffic and save, receive, and share captured traffic with collaborators.
 [Read more about inspecting and modifying traffic with Fiddler Everywhere...]({% slug overview-tab %})

 ### Request and Response Mocking

 Fiddler supports the mocking and modification of requests and responses on any application.
 In this way, you can quickly and easily change HTTP(S) requests and responses without the need to update the code.
 [Read more about mocking requests and responses with Fiddler Everywhere...]({% slug rulesbuilder-get-started %})

 ### API Composing

 Fiddler Everywhere comes with an API Composer, which allows you to test APIs by creating and sending requests as well as save and share composed APIs.
 You can use the API composing feature both when developing new APIs and when testing existing APIs.
 [Read more about creating and organizing API requests with Fiddler Everywhere...]({% slug composer-get-started %})

+### Secure Collaboration

+Fiddler Everywhere provides a secure method for saving and sharing network debugging logs with your teams for analysis, communication, and resolution.
+[Read more about the Fiddler Everywhere collaboration options...]({% slug collaboration-get-started %})

 ### Cross-Platform Support